-Volunteers Needed – Jericho Baseball is looking for Volunteers for the coming 2017 Season, for more information please email email@example.com.
+Volunteers Needed – Jericho Baseball is looking for Volunteers the 2017 Season, for more information please email firstname.lastname@example.org.

 Jericho Little League is much more than bats and balls.
 It is a leadership training program that instills in youth, during their most impressionable years, the virtues of character, courage and loyalty.
 Our Little League program teaches children the rewards of teamwork, a respect for authority and the self-discipline that will enable the youth of today to become the leaders of tomorrow.